 In Jung's theory of psychological types, the dominant and auxiliary functions come from different pairs of opposites (Sensation-Intuition, and Thinking-Feeling).
 This means that Sensation and Intuition can have only Thinking or Feeling as an auxiliary (and vice versa)

-To determine your dominant function, consider which one of the following four functions is most strongly indicated by the eleven key words.
+To determine your dominant function, consider which one of the following four functions is most strongly indicated by the eleven Key words.

-To determine your auxiliary function, consider which function from the other pair of opposites is more clearly indicated by the key words.
+To determine your auxiliary function, consider which function from the other pair of opposites is more clearly indicated by the Key words.

-Sensation is suggested when key words refer to concrete objects or to purely physical or sensory experiences.
+Sensation is suggested when Key words refer to concrete objects or to purely physical or sensory experiences.
 There should be no strong evidence of an emotional or sentimental attraction (repulsion) towards these objects or experiences.

 There should also be no suggestion of psychological metaphor or symbolism.
 Even though a major assumption of the Watchword technique is that seemingly banal, concrete words can represent or symbolize deeper psychological processes, such a possibility should not be obvious.